Chicago Car Accident Attorney Providing Legal Services For Injury Victims

 We also gather witness statements and compare them to the physical evidence, laws of physics and your description of the car accident.

-FAQs – Why Do Auto Accidents Occur?
+Why Do Motor Vehicle Accidents Occur?

 Many different factors and circumstances can lead to an accident.
 Organizations such as the National Highway Traffic Safety Administration (NHTSA) and the Centers for Disease Control (CDC) routinely monitor accident facts and figures.
 The following are the most common reasons why car accidents happen.